 - This brings up the Rename Layout window, as shown in Figure 6.
 Within this window, provide a name for the new layout.
 We named it Quotes, as shown highlighted in red within Figure 6.
 Once done, click the Rename button.

 Figure 6: Rename Layout window

-- Now, you can edit the placeholders to make it look like a quote layout -- you can resize the placeholders.
+- Now, you can edit the placeholders to make it look like a quote layout.
+You can also resize the placeholders.
 Also, replace the text within the placeholders to end up with new boilerplate text, as shown in Figure 7 below.

 Figure 7: Layout edited

-- When done, click the Close Master View button on the Slide Master tab of the Ribbon (to locate the the Close Master View button, refer to Figure 3 above).
+- When done, click the Close Master View button on the Slide Master tab of the Ribbon (to locate the Close Master View button, refer to Figure 3 shown earlier on this page).
 This will get you back to Normal View.
 To ascertain if your new layout is available, access the Layout drop-down gallery and note that the new layout has now been added within this gallery, as shown highlighted in red within Figure 8.